You know you should digitize old family photos.

 - One of the main concerns customers have is letting their family photos/slides/films out of their hands.
 What is the company’s shipping policies?
 What is the cost of shipping?
 Does the company provide the shipping materials?
 Do you need to purchase additional insurance?

 - Research the company.
 Look at reviews.
-Check the Better Business Bureau.
+Check the Better Business Bureau for past problems.
 Be knowledgeable and comfortable with the company that will be handling your family photos.

 - Lastly, can you get a sample of the company’s work?
 A picture really is worth a 1000 words!

 - Check for professional photo scanners in your area.
 If you are local, some offer in-home scanning services which is convenient and also alleviates the need to send your family’s photos out.
-Which ever option you choose, do your homework and research the company.
-Be confident and comfortable with the company that handles your photos.
+Of course, you can always check out my friends Dorothy and Michele over at Preserving Your Heritage!

 - How to Preserve Family Papers and Photographs by NARA